odrori1997/cloudcost-gh-action/README.md

 ![CloudCost GitHub Action](screenshot.png)

-*CloudCost comment in a Pull Request, showing the cost of an infrastructure change before it is made*
+*CloudCost comment shows the cost of an infrastructure change before it is made*

 ## Quick Start